aknip/three.js-Experiments/README.md

-# three.js with PARCEL JS
+# three.js with PARCEL JS - This is the template branch